Love Thy Neighbor Foundation’s goal is to provide the resources available for seniors, their families and caregivers to make informed decisions.

 - Lower electrical switches (38 percent)

-Most of these features do not current exist in most seniors’ homes.
+Most of these features do not currently exist in most seniors’ homes.
 Of seniors who have made modifications to their homes:

 - 70 percent said they did so for safety reasons